Faculty 1: Atmatype

 "The one thing we can never get enough of is love.
 And the one thing we never give enough is love." - Henry Miller

-is symbolic of both individuality and universality.
+The number one is symbolic of both individuality and universality.
 One represents the role of The Secular Self in the journey to link individual power with the unified field.
 From the need to be favorite and best, to blue ribbons, gold medals and being first choice - the number one speaks directly to the very human need to feel special and loved.

 When this craving for attention becomes all- consuming, however, we can lose sight of our innate worth.
 We get unplugged from source and one feels dependent on two and loses sight of infinity.
 Feelings of aloneness are at the core of our worst collective pain.
 But, ultimately one-ness leads us back to the light.
 In many paths, but residing in one truth --we have the potential to know unity, fulfillment and even bliss.
 (If only one day at a time.)